Lake Titicaca Travel Guide

 With more time here, you could also visit the smaller nearby island of Isla de la Luna for another dose of serene lake life.

-16. Gaze in awe at Copacabana Cathedral
+16. Check out Copacabana Cathedral

 The shrine centers around a statue carved by Francisco Tito Yupanqui to which miracles began being attributed soon after its creation.